Add long-term memory to IBM BeeAI Framework agents.

 # Search for relevant memories

-results = memory.search("deployment schedule")
+result = memory.search("deployment schedule")

 As Memory Backend